How to Apply

 You must provide your official transcripts from all undergraduate and graduate institutions where you have been enrolled.
 This includes institutions from which you have not received a degree, such as those where you earned transfer credits or those where you earned dual enrollment credits while in high school.
 Transcripts for completed academic programs must show all degrees conferred and dates of conferral.

-You must receive a bachelor's degree from an accredited postsecondary academic institution prior to enrolling in the JD program.
-To check the accreditation status of your institution, please consult the U.S. Office of Postsecondary Education's Database of Accredited Postsecondary Institutions and Programs.
+You must receive a bachelor's degree from an accredited postsecondary institution prior to enrolling in the JD program.
+To check the accreditation status of an institution, please consult the U.S. Department of Education's Database of Accredited Postsecondary Institutions and Programs.

 Official transcripts must be sent to LSAC for required processing.
 Transcripts sent directly to Brandeis Law or to the University of Louisville cannot be accepted.